morph-l2/morph-doc/README.md

 Our unique combination of a decentralized sequencer and optimistic zkEVM ensures unparalleled security and performance in the blockchain space.

-By empowering developers with tools like autonomous agents and zkDID, Morphism champions the rise of the Decentralized Social (DeSoc) era.s
+By empowering developers with tools like autonomous agents and zkDID, Morphism champions the rise of the Decentralized Social (DeSoc) era.

 ## Dive deeper into our vision and objectives here